istio/istio.io/content/blog/2018/istio-authorization/index.md

   namespace: default
 spec:
   subjects:
-  - user: “spiffe://cluster.local/ns/default/sa/bookstore-frontend”
+  - user: "spiffe://cluster.local/ns/default/sa/bookstore-frontend”
   roleRef:
     kind: ServiceRole
     name: "book-reader"
 {{< /text >}}

-You may want to restrict this further by adding a condition that “only users who belong to the `qualified-reviewer` group are allowed to read books”.
+You may want to restrict this further by adding a condition that "only users who belong to the `qualified-reviewer` group are allowed to read books”.
 The `qualified-reviewer` group is the end user identity that is authenticated by [JWT authentication](/docs/concepts/security/#authentication).
 In this case, the combination of the client service identity (`bookstore-frontend`) and the end user identity (`qualified-reviewer`) is used in the authorization policy.